opensearch-project/documentation-website/_api-reference/cluster-api/cluster-health.md

 GET _cluster/health/<index>
 ```

-## URL Parameters
+## Path parameters

-The following table lists the available URL parameters.
-All URL parameters are optional.
+The following table lists the available path parameters.
+All path parameters are optional.

-Parameter | Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
-&lt;index-name&gt; | String | Limit health reporting to a specific index.
-Can be a comma-separated list of multiple index names.
+&lt;index-name&gt; | String | Limits health reporting to a specific index.
+Can be a single index or a comma-separated list of index names.

 ## Query parameters